nosoop/hugo-tf2-motd/README.md

 # Team Fortress 2 MOTD Theme for Hugo

 A [Hugo][hugo] theme to be used in generating message of the day pages for Team Fortress 2.
-Supports inline page transitions, scrolling overflow (default scrollbar), and scaling layouts.
+Supports inline page transitions, scrolling overflow (with a custom scrollbar), and scaling layouts.

 Uses modern HTML5 and JavaScript.
 No library dependencies.